 Habib Fida Ali’s home is recognized as one of Karachi’s most iconic buildings.

 The renowned architect made his home and his office in this beautifully restored colonial-style bungalow which was built over a hundred years ago.
-Four similar houses were constructed by the British, on what is now Chaudhry Khaliquzzaman Road, for the use of generals and corps commanders on their visits to Karachi.
+Four similar houses were constructed by the British, on what is now Chaudhry Khaliquzzaman Road.
+The houses were for the use of generals and corps commanders on their visits to Karachi.
 Today, only Habib Fida Ali’s home remains, the other three houses have been replaced by a block of apartments.

 “It was his art that filled the home and defined it,” says his nephew Adil Kerai.
 The large colonial-style edifice which he made his home was not only a place where he lived and worked but was a passion for him.
 He spent 50 years of his life here, looking after himself and the house.

 An impressive collection of antiques also graces his home.
 Fida Ali would pick up antiques at home and abroad, focusing mainly on South Asian Art.
 “He was more passionate about art from our own region.
 He would love to pick up pieces from Sothebys and Christies and bring them back here.”

 Over the years, Habib Fida Ali would open up the house for an exhibition, photo shoot or allow a play to be staged but only in the compound and verandah.
 “His wish was to share his house with people,” says his nephew.
 “He wasn’t selfish about the house.
 He felt it brought him luck and joy and defined his entire life.
 Had no problem sharing it with people as long as it was done with respect.”

 Fida Ali was equally passionate about the grounds outside the house and, over the years, had it landscaped several times.

 “He loved plants and loved visiting nurseries and carefully supervised the garden.”
 Two truly magnificent trees form a huge canopy over one side of the house and are a remarkable feature of this space.